AylaNetworks/ayla-documentation/src/tech-notes/using-ble-to-set-up-wi-fi-for-esp32/index.md

 1. Tap “Wifi setup using BLE”
 1. Tap “OK”
 1. Tap “SCAN FOR DEVICES”
 1. Tap on the device you are going to provision.
-There will normally be on one with a name like “Ayla1234”
+There will normally be only one with a name like “Ayla1234”
 1. Swipe down from the top of the screen to reveal pending notifications
 1. Tap “Pairing request”
 1. Enter “123456”